 “What is today”?
 “Which day was yesterday”?
 “What is tomorrow”?
 “How many days until _______”?

 We went over them four times a week, and after two steady months, my question had been answered.

 For a child who mastered skills so easily, I could see that this activity was still too advanced for her.

 How do we make calendar time developmentally appropriate?

 Do I just throw out the whole concept?
 Do we do it on occasion?
 Can I adjust this to make it meaningful?

 Thankfully, I decided I really wanted to devise a way that could work out for everyone.
-I desired to provide a solution for those teachers who just love calendar, and I was determined to make it developmentally appropriate for preschoolers (and kindergarteners).
-And I did it — I created a method to make calendar time interactive and meaningful!
+I desired to provide a solution for those teachers who just love calendar time, and I was determined to make it developmentally appropriate for preschoolers (and kindergarteners).

 Making Calendar Time Meaningful